Nance-Lab/textile/README.rst

 ===========

 As a lab filled with mainly experimentalists, the Nance Lab uses data science to enhance our abilities.
-Because of this, we needed a way to train our experimentalists in how to use Data Science methods and tools that are most applicable to our work.
+Because of this, we needed a effective way to train our experimentalists in how to use Data Science methods and tools that are most applicable to our work.
 So we started our TEXTILE program!
-This is our TEXTILE in
+This is the home repository for our TEXTILE in Data Science modules :)

 Specifically, we have created approachable and accessible modules to teach Data Science from a Biological perspective.